HireAbo/awesome-interview-questions-5000-jobs/Hospitality and Tourism/Travel Services/Travel Nurse.md

 Welcome to the Travel Nurse Interview Preparation !
 This resource is designed to help you ace your Travel Nurse interviews with confidence.

+A travel nurse is a healthcare professional who is hired on a temporary basis to fill in nursing vacancies in various healthcare facilities across different locations.
+This unique job role falls under the category of Travel Services in the Hospitality and Tourism industry.
+Travel nurses play a vital role in providing quality healthcare to patients in need, while also enjoying the opportunity to explore new places and cultures.
+They are responsible for administering medical care, monitoring patient progress, and collaborating with the healthcare team.
+This job requires flexibility, adaptability, and a passion for both nursing and travel.
+Travel nurses also have the chance to gain valuable experience working in diverse healthcare settings and build a strong professional network.

 ## 🚀 Overview

 Whether you're a seasoned Travel Nurse or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Travel Nurse interviews to help you prepare and succeed.